famiuer/famiuer.github.io/_posts/2018-12-24-podcasts-save-you.markdown

-In my sophomore year of college, I got an iPod Shuffle and happened to open the podcast page in iTunes.
+In my second year of college, I got an iPod Shuffle and happened to open the podcast page in iTunes.
 I didn't know what "podcast" mean but I finally downloaded several episodes and listened to them.
 Not very impressed.
 I just leave them alone.

 At 2013, Zhihu, a copycat of Quora, was still a  not well-recognized but pretty friendly online community.
 On it, I saw the [IT公论](https://itgonglun.com/) (IT Public Discussion) and began my journey of podcasts.
 I listened to the IPN podcasts and subscribed to more podcasts.